sagiegurari/cargo-make/docs/_includes/content.md

 Now you can see that 'hello' was printed twice.

 Tasks may also depend on tasks in other files.
-To do this, specify the dependency with the object format, providing the path.
-Cargo make will use this path as it would any other supplied on the command line: if a filename is supplied, it searches that file.
-Otherwise it uses the default `Makefile.toml`.
+To do this, specify the dependency with the object format, providing the path. cargo-make will use this path as it would any other supplied on the command line:
+If a filename is supplied, it searches that file.
+Otherwise it search for the default `Makefile.toml` on that path.

 ```toml
 [tasks.install]